atin-a/playground-basic-test-app-master/README.md

 This project is a skeleton project for querying data from the [HAPI FHIR public test server](http://hapi.fhir.org/baseR4)

-A working multi-step questionnaire with some validations using [Formly](https://formly.dev/).
+A working multi-step questionnaire with validations using [Formly](https://formly.dev/).

 The generated form will be more dynamic in the next iteration.